manojshrestha/React-Website-BoilerPlate/README.md

 https://manojshrestha.github.io/React-Website-BoilerPlate/

 # Detail
-This is a template or boiler-plate for react web application.
-This template is mobile browser compatible.
+This is a template for react web application.
+It is mobile browser compatible.
 It contains navigation bar with basic menu, body and a footer.

 # Getting Started with Boiler Plate React Web App using bootstrap